vroncevic/gen_gtk_widget/README.md

-Generate GTK Widget C Modules (Perl scripts).
+Generate GTK Widget C Modules (Perl codes).
 ================================================================================
 The README is used to introduce the tool and provide instructions on how to install the tool, any machine dependencies it may have and any